bentoml/BentoML/docs/source/frameworks/picklable.rst

 For custom ML models created with pure Python code, a simple way to make it work with the BentoML workflow is via ``bentoml.picklable_model``.

-Here's an example of saving a simple Python function as model:
+Below is an example of saving a Python function as a model:

 .. code:: python